MechatronicSystems-Group/mechatronicsystems-group.github.io/vacwork_projects/openmv-camera-pose-estimation.md

 title: "Investigating the efficacy of OpenMV cameras for use in pose estimation"
 ---

 One of the present research focuses within the MechatronicSystems.Group is unmanned aerial vehicles (UAVs).
-To this end, our group is currently assessing the feasibility of low-cost cameras for use in pose estimation and control
+To this end, our group is currently assessing the feasibility of low-cost cameras for use in pose estimation and control.

 This project will investigate using multiple OpenMV (or some other equivalent) cameras for use in estimating the pose of a rigid body, given known markers in the world.
 Specifically, April Tag identification, as well as arbitrary feature locking will form part of the project.